Kaushal03/Kaushal03/README.md

 - 👋 Hi, I’m @Kaushal03
 - 👀 I’m interested in ...
-Python , Visual Basic 6
+Python , Visual Basic 6 ,HTML ,CSS ,MYSQL
-- 🌱 I’m currently learning ...
-Python , Visual Basic 6
+- 🌱 I’m currently learning ...  ,HTML ,CSS ,MYSQL
 - 💞️ I’m looking to collaborate on ...
+TO MAKE PROJECTS USING PYTHON
 - 📫 How to reach me ...
 You can reach me mailing me on kaushalsethia01@gmail.com

 <!---